Analytics built by: Location, Inc.

 Ridgefield is a town of large, single-family homes.
 In fact, there is a higher proportion of four, five or more bedroom homes in Ridgefield than is found in 98% of the communities in America.

 There is a lot of housing in Ridgefield built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
-There is also a lot of housing in Ridgefield built between 1940-1969 ( 39.07%).
-A lesser amount of the housing stock also hails from before 1939 ( 9.46%).
-There's also some housing in Ridgefield built between 2000 and later ( 9.28%).
+There is also a lot of housing in Ridgefield built between 1940-1969 ( 39.68%).
+A lesser amount of the housing stock also hails from between 2000 and later ( 10.79%).
+There's also some housing in Ridgefield built before 1939 ( 8.50%).

 Notably, Ridgefield's appreciation rate in the latest quarter is one of the lowest in America.

-Relative to Connecticut, our data show that Ridgefield's latest annual appreciation rate is higher than 50% of the other cities and towns in Connecticut.
+Relative to Connecticut, our data show that Ridgefield's latest annual appreciation rate is lower than 90% of the other cities and towns in Connecticut.